Outdated or Unsupported Browser Detected

 |$500 (more than 6 months after hire)||Customized Employment Retention and Transition to Long Term Support (7+ months):

-Paid if transition occurs following initial six (6) months of support with documentation of coordination with long term care.
-Payable at the time of successful transition.
+Payable when the transition to LTS occurs after more than six months of monthly SI or retention services.
+(Transitions to LTS should occur on first day of the month following DVR paid services.).
 Per DVR supported employment policy, DVR will keep the consumer's case open an additional 90 days for purposes of follow-along support.
 Payment of this service can be processed upon receipt of an acceptable retention report.

 (Code 074) Custom Emp (SE): Transition to LTS/Monthly SI/JTA

 If a consumer has been authorized job retention services and needs monthly systematic instruction, the provider should contact DVR as soon as possible and identify the reason(s) for the requested change in service.
 After quick consultation with the consumer, if agreed, monthly systematic instruction should be authorized without delay, the service delivered, reported, and the provider paid at the monthly systematic instruction rate.

 If a consumer has been authorized for monthly systematic instruction and no longer needs the services, the provider should contact DVR as soon as possible and identify the reason for the change in service.
 If agreed, after consultation with the consumer, job retention should be authorized to begin on the first day of the following month.

 For consumers needing on-the-job site supports for any non-SE activity (training program or I/TW), Job Task Analysis and Systematic Instruction will be provided at the typical fee and hourly rate.
 Permanent positions and On-the-Job Training (OJTs) for SE consumers will receive the monthly Systematic Instruction rate.

 If a consumer returns to DVR and Discovery Profile was previously completed, it should be reviewed to see if another Discovery profile is necessary.